-A professor with imposter syndrome seeks psychoanalysis.
+A Professor with imposter syndrome seeks psychoanalysis.

 Mariana, an Argentinian, professor, asserts, “I’m a professor with imposter syndrome.”
 A newly tenured professor at a rigorous university, in Washington, DC, she adds; “I don’t deserve tenure.
 I fooled my tenure and promotion committee”.